priya2217/priya2217/README.md

 ---

 # 💫 About Me:
-👋 Hello there!
-I’m Priya K<br><br>🎓 Final-year Computer Science & Engineering Student at Loyola-Icam College of Engineering and Technology 💻 Passionate about Web Development, Software Engineering, and Emerging Technologies 🚀 Enjoy building responsive, interactive, and user-friendly applications
+🎓 Final-year Computer Science & Engineering Student at Loyola-Icam College of Engineering and Technology 💻 Passionate about Web Development, Software Engineering, and Emerging Technologies 🚀 Enjoy building responsive, interactive, and user-friendly applications

 # 🌐 Socials: